xphx/master-thesis/implementation/main.typ

 Using these capabilities, we can define the main functions in Vello CPU to be generic over the `Simd` trait which allows us to implement them in a platform-agnostic way while still leveraging SIMD capabilities.

 === Implementation
+Certain parts of the pipeline (such as coarse rasterization) are not obiously SIMD-optimizeable and would only benefit very little from it, if at all.
+However, the main stages are fortunately very much amenable to such optimizations and profit vastly from it.
+A major focus was therefore rewriting the existing parts of the pipeline to make use of SIMD capabilities.
+At the time of writing, the flattening, strips generation, fine rasterization as well as packing stages are SIMD-optimized.
+The last remaining candidate that could _potentially_ profit from such optimizations would be stroke expansion, but this has not been implemented yet.

+For the flattening stage, the SIMD optimization only applies to cubic curves.
+As was explained in @flattening, cubic curves are flattened by first approximating them by multiple quadratic curves and then flattening each quadratic curve.
+What we therefore do is first compute the number of necessary quadratic curves and then flatten multiple quadratic curves _in parallel_ by using vectors to store the intermediate results of each curve at the same time.
+Our benchmarks confirmed that this has a noticeably positive impact on performance, as the original implementation of flattening on kurbo was written in a way that makes it very hard to auto-vectorize for the compiler, and also operated on `f64` instead of `f32` values.

+For strips generation, the vectorization is conceptually also relatively simple.
+Remember that the bulk of the work in this stage comes from iterating over all 4x4 tiles in a strip, calculating their winding number and then converting them into `u8` opacities.
+Important to understand here is that the winding number of each pixel in a row is only dependent on the winding number of _its left neighbor_.
+There are no dependencies whatsoever in the vertical direction.
+Since strips always have a fixed height of 4, we can therefore always process a whole column of pixels in parallel.
+As we are using `f32` to store winding numbers, we can conveniently use 128-bit vector types for this.
+Although tiles always have a fixed size of 4x4 pixels, the current approach is, not easily extendable for 256-bit and 512-bit vector types since we have the dependency on the left pixel, meaning that multiple columns cannot be processed in parallel.
+Adding support for bigger vector types is possible in principle, but would require changes to the calculation of the winding number to make it completely independent from other pixels.

+The fine rasterization stage makes it even easier to add such optimizations, as the calculations for compositing and blending pixels are truly independent and have no dependencies on neighboring pixels.
+Because of this, it would therefore theoretically be possible to use 512-bit vectors for most calculations.
+For the f32-pipeline, a whole column of pixels could be processed at the same time since a column consists of 4 pixels and each pixel stores for `f32` values for the red, green, blue, and alpha channel.
+Since storing `u8`s only need one fourth of the space, the u8-pipeline could therefore even process chunks of 4x4 pixels at the same time.

+ However, performing computations with such large vectors has the risk of causing high register pressure on targets that do not support such a large width natively.
+Therefore, in practice, the current implementation uses 256-bit vector types by default, and switches to 128-bit or 512-bit in certain places if it is appropriate.

 == Multi-threading <mult-threading>